-Type 2 diabetes, often called non-insulin dependent diabetes, is the most common form of diabetes, affecting 90%-95% of the nearly 24 million people with diabetes in the U.S.
+Type 2 diabetes, often called non-insulin dependent diabetes, is the most common form of diabetes, affecting 90%-95% of the nearly 26 million people with diabetes in the U.S. In addition, 79 million Americans have prediabetes, a condition that puts them at high risk for developing type 2 diabetes, heart disease, and stroke.

 Unlike people with type 1 diabetes, people with type 2 diabetes produce insulin; however, the insulin their pancreas secretes is either not enough or is ineffective, and the body is unable to recognize the insulin and use it properly.
 When the insulin is not effective, it is called insulin resistance.
 When there isn't enough insulin or it is ineffective, sugar (glucose) can't get into the body's cells.
 When sugar builds up in the blood instead of going into cells, the body's cells are not able to function properly.
 Other problems associated with the buildup of sugar in the blood include: